"The Centre Cannot Hold" in The Journal

 "when the jellyfish rule the oceans" in Pound of Flash

-My baroque future fantasy piece, when the jellyfish rule the oceans, has been published online in Pound of Flash.
+My baroque future fantasy piece, when the jellyfish rule the oceans, appears online in Pound of Flash.

 "Enter Sandman, Exit Light" in Tincture Journal #9